antonmc/antonmc.github.io/_posts/blog/2017-08-23-my-csc-team-mates.md

 To be honest, I feel like I could already write a book about the joy I've had from this assignment.
 I am very lucky to be able to work here for a month.

-Here are a few notes about the people I've met here.
+Here are a few notes about the teams I've been working with at [IMA]( https://ima.sp.gov.br/).

 In the next post I'll write some thoughts about the project.